 “If we can understand how these immune molecules deplete fat stores, then we may be able to use them safely to treat obesity and prevent type 2 diabetes.”

-The Millennium Grants are part of a suite of research projects Diabetes NSW & ACT, along with other state organisations and Diabetes Australia, funds through the Diabetes Australia Research Program.
+The Millennium Grants are part of a suite of research projects Diabetes NSW & ACT, along with other state organisations and Diabetes Australia, funds through the Diabetes Australia Research Program (DARP).
 In 2017 the Diabetes Australia Research Program funded 50 new research grants across all types of diabetes.

 The Diabetes Australia Research Program was established in 1987 to support and develop diabetes related research across Australia.
 The program provides funding towards the prevention, management and cure of all types of diabetes, as well as enabling and fostering young and upcoming researchers in the field of diabetes research.